Meat Puppets II explained

 Next Year:1985

-The cover art is by Curt Kirkwood and Neal Holliday.[6]
+The album artwork was created by Curt Kirkwood and Neal Holliday.[6]

 Rykodisc reissued the album in 1999 with extra tracks and B-sides, including a cover of the Rolling Stones's Aftermath-era track "What To Do."